Your web browser is outdated and may be insecure

 • feel listened to and have your concerns taken seriously

-• have access to incident reporting mechanisms such as Datix or other local system for reporting adverse events, or near misses
+• have access to incident reporting mechanisms such as Datix or other local systems for reporting adverse events or near misses

-• receive timely and constructive feedback, including actions taken to resolve your concern
+• receive timely and constructive feedback, including actions taken to resolve your concern, and

-• not to be subjected to detrimental treatment, such as unwarranted criticism, disapproval or disciplinary action as a result of raising the concern.
+• not be subjected to detrimental treatment, such as unwarranted criticism, disapproval, or disciplinary action as a result of raising the concern

-Please also see our section below on manager’s responsibilities and also our section on what to do if it is not resolved.
+Please also see the sections below on managers' responsibilities and what to do if it is not resolved.

 • thank you for speaking up and listen carefully